jakeleyhr/GetVISTA/README.md

 * Per the [Ensembl REST API documentation](https://rest.ensembl.org/documentation/info/overlap_region), the maximum sequence length that can be queried with engene or encoords is 5Mb.
 Requests above this limit will fail (Status code: 400 Reason: Bad Request).
 * Requests to GenBank with gbgene, gbcoords, or gbrecord sometimes fail for reasons unknown.
 If you get an "HTTP Error 400: Bad Request" when running gbcoords, gbgene, or gbrecord, try running the command once or twice again, and the query should go through.
 * When running either gbcoords or gbgene on a large sequence record (e.g. a whole chromosome), it may take several tens of seconds to run, compared to the almost instant response from encoords and engene.
 This is because the gb scripts always search through the entire chromosomal record for gene features in the specified range, while the en scripts are able to narrow their search range to this range from the beginning.
+* In the graphical representation, if two or more gene transcripts have identical start and end coordinates, only one of the transcripts will be visualised.

 ## Bugs
 Please submit via the [GitHub issues page](https://github.com/jakeleyhr/GetVISTA/issues).